macrokernel/nexus-ansible/README.md

-# Nexus repository manager + Nginx + Let’s Encrypt SSL in Docker Compose Ansible role
+# Nexus Repository Manager + Nginx + Let’s Encrypt SSL in Docker Compose Ansible role

-This Ansible role configures Docker Compose with Sonatype Nexus repository manager, Nginx reverse proxy and Let's Encrypt SSL with auto-renewal.
+This Ansible role configures Docker Compose with Sonatype Nexus Repository Manager OSS 3.x, Nginx reverse proxy and Let's Encrypt SSL with auto-renewal.
+It was tested on Ubuntu Focal, but should work on other Linux distributions with systemd and Docker Compose.

 ## Prerequisites